juliataitz/Playlister/README.md

 #### get_spotify_uri
 `Song` should have a method `get_spotify_uri` that will use the return value from `song_search` and properly parse through the JSON from Spotify.
 You will want to get the song information by using the type track and pulling the first URI from the first item.
 To get the proper information, iterate through the `JSON` from `tracks` to `items` to `1` to `uri`.

+#### check_song
+`Song` should have a method named `check_song` that takes in `params`.
+This is a helper method for `create`.
+This method will be called on an instance of song in the controller.
+In this method, you should find or create an artist based on `artist_id` within params.
+Set the artist of the song equal to the artist you just found or created.
+Check if the current song is `in_spotify`.
+If the song is valid, save the song, append the current song to the songs of the artist, and return `true`.
+Otherwise this method should return `false`.

 ### Spotify URI
 Spotify players can be embedded into `erb` files by using `iframe` with specific sources.
 To specifically access Spotify information, you will want to use the general url: `https://embed.spotify.com/?uri=`.
 At the end of this link, you will want to interpolate the result of `get_spotify_uri`.